mozilla-services/docs/source/howtos/run-fxa.rst

 menu item, update the pref(s), and sign in again.)
 Non-default Firefox Account URLs are displayed in the *Settings > Sync* panel in Firefox for Android, so you should be able to verify your URL there.

-Prior to Firefox 44, a custom add-on was needed to configure Firefox for Android.
-For Firefox 43 and earlier, see the blog post `How to connect Firefox for Android to self-hosted Firefox Account and Firefox Sync servers`_.

 Since the Mozilla-hosted sync servers will not trust assertions issued by third-party accounts servers, you will also need to :ref:`run your own